UT-Austin-FIS/db_outage/README.md

 DB Outage:
 =====

-This application will detect a database outage, and will handle it gracefully by rendering a default error page using the UTDirect context.
+This application will detect a database outage, and will handle it gracefully by rendering a default error page.

 Usage
 =====